fossasia/meilix/README.md

 -------------|-------|
-[Meilix-generator](https://github.com/fossasia/meilix-generator) | A webapp which generates an ISO Image of Meilix Linux [Meilix-systemlock](https://github.com/fossasia/meilix-systemlock/) | A program to freeze the system [Meilix-artwork](https://github.com/fossasia/meilix-artwork/) | Repository to store all assets of Meilix
+[Meilix-generator](https://github.com/fossasia/meilix-generator) | A webapp which generates an ISO Image of Meilix Linux [Meilix-systemlock](https://github.com/fossasia/meilix-systemlock/) | A program to freeze the system [Meilix-artwork](https://github.com/fossasia/meilix-artwork/) | Repository to store the boot screen theme of Meilix

 ## Usage